 So how is it looking, 10 years on?
 Head of Evidence at I CAN, Mary Hartshorne, has written for SNJ about their findings.

-What's the future for Speech and Language
+What's the future for Speech and Language by Mary Hartstone, I CAN

 In January 2017 the time was right to take a step back and take a critical look at the state of provision for children and young people’s speech, language and communication needs (SLCN).
 It was nearly ten years on from the previous Government review in 2008, then led by Rt Hon John Bercow MP.
 This time around, I CAN, the children’s communication charity and the Royal College of Speech and Language Therapists (RCSLT) undertook an independent review, aiming to paint a picture of the current ‘state of the nation’ very much from the perspective of children, young people with SLCN and their families.